 They appear to have been rewarded.
 In recent years, One Championship, which has around 450 fighters on its roster, has been growing at a quick pace.
 A pair of seven-bout cards in Jakarta and Singapore in May will be two of the 24 to be held this year, the most in its history.
 As well, online viewership has surged over the past four years, according to data provided by the company.

 For the Japan market, One Championship has competition.
-In September of last year, Ultimate Fighting Championship (UFC), one of the biggest promoters worldwide, held an event in Saitama Prefecture, its fifth in the country.
+Rizin Fighting Federation regularly hosts events.
+As well, Ultimate Fighting Championship (UFC), one of the biggest promoters worldwide, held its fifth event in Japan in Saitama Prefecture in September of last year.

 For Sityodtong, he believes in One Championship’s foothold in Asia, where it has always honored the local martial arts of the host countries of its events — and Japan will be no different.